Poland: Transport

-In 2017, the nation had 19393 km of railway track, the third longest in European Union, after Germany and France.
-The Polish State Railways (PKP) is the dominant railway operator in the country.
-Poland has a number of international airports, the largest of which is Warsaw Chopin Airport, the primary global hub for LOT Polish Airlines.
+In 2022, the nation had 19393 km of railway track, the third longest in the European Union after Germany and France.
+The Polish State Railways (PKP) is the dominant railway operator, with certain major voivodeships or urban areas possessing their own commuter and regional rail.
+Poland has a number of international airports, the largest of which is Warsaw Chopin Airport.
+It is the primary global hub for LOT Polish Airlines, the country's flag carrier.

 Seaports exist all along Poland's Baltic coast, with most freight operations using Świnoujście, Police, Szczecin, Kołobrzeg, Gdynia, Gdańsk and Elbląg as their base.
 The Port of Gdańsk is the only port in the Baltic Sea adapted to receive oceanic vessels.
+Polferries and Unity Line are the largest Polish ferry operators, with the latter providing roll-on/roll-off and train ferry services to Scandinavia.

+Energy

 The electricity generation sector in Poland is largely fossil-fuel–based.
-Coal production in Poland is a major source of jobs and the largest source of the nation's greenhouse gas emissions.
+Coal production in Poland is a major source of employment and the largest source of the nation's greenhouse gas emissions.
 Many power plants nationwide use Poland's position as a major European exporter of coal to their advantage by continuing to use coal as the primary raw material in the production of their energy.
 The three largest Polish coal mining firms (Węglokoks, Kompania Węglowa and JSW) extract around 100 million tonnes of coal annually.
-After coal, Polish energy supply replies significantly on oil—the nation is the third-largest buyer of Russian oil exports to the EU.
+After coal, Polish energy supply relies significantly on oil—the nation is the third-largest buyer of Russian oil exports to the EU.

 The new Energy Policy of Poland until 2040 (EPP2040) would reduce the share of coal and lignite in electricity generation by 25% from 2017 to 2030.
 The plan involves deploying new nuclear plants, increasing energy efficiency, and decarbonising the Polish transport system in order to reduce greenhouse gas emissions and prioritise long-term energy security.